-I made this for the first time last year, and it’s become one of my go-to meals.
+I made this Thai noodle soup for the first time about four years ago, and it instantly became one of my go-to meals.

 It’s so quick and I always have the stuff around to make it and the only thing better than having it for dinner is eating leftovers for lunch the next day.

-At Christmas time, some of our very favorite friends, Blakely and Lindsey, from Texas came for dinner.
+At Christmas time a few years ago, some of our very favorite friends, Blakely and Lindsey, from Texas came for dinner.
 They’d lived below us in our apartment complex for nearly three years and over that time we ate scores of meals together, swapped babysitting almost every weekend, and sent approximately ten million texts asking if the other had an extra egg or a few teaspoons of vanilla.
-I cried the day they moved, even though we were moving a month later.
+I cried the day they moved, even though we were moving to North Carolina less than a month later.

 Blakely avoids gluten and dairy, and this soup nicely satisfies those requirements without seeming like you’re missing out.
 As we finished up dinner, he sat back and said, “Janssen, I really miss your cooking.”